getbeyondpay/docs/source/index.html.md

     </requestMessage>
 </requestHeader>
 ```
-Cards that are eligible for Level III interchange rates are typically corporate purchasing or some travel cards.
-If a card is eligible for such, you can achieve a reduced interchange rate by providing the following fields in your gateway request message (in addition to those required for Level II and basic sale or "Level I" transactions).

 Note that Level III transactions require line-item details from the purchase.
 You should send one Item array for each line item on a given invoice; many integrators will dynamically map these required fields into their existing inventory, order management, or ERP systems.
 Alternatively, if you only sell one type of item, you may consider creating a static mapping of these fields, or "hard-coding" the values specific to your business.